KritiCParikh/Cardiovascular-Risk-Prediction/README.md

 - **Machine Learning Models**: Implementation of various models to predict CHD risk.
 - **Model Evaluation and Interpretation**: Providing insights into the most important risk factors and the model’s performance.

 Thank You.
-Let's learn together!
+Let’s keep learning and growing together!